 Every year, three pilots are changed, so the team format is always as follows: three first-year pilots, three second-year pilots and three who are in their final year.

-Flt Lt Kirsty Moore became the first female Red Arrow pilot in 2010.
+Flt Lt Kirsty Moore was the first female pilot to join the Red Arrows back in 2010.

 During the team’s first year, they flew sixty-five displays in the UK and Europe and were awarded the Britannia Trophy by the Royal Aero Club as a tribute to their outstanding contribution to British prestige in the field of aviation.